Phisto/CoreAudioConverter/README.md

 Don't use this in your productive code, or at least double check my source!

-More informations about LAME Project can be found here: http://lame.sourceforge.net/
+More informations about the LAME Project can be found here: http://lame.sourceforge.net/